michaelchee2004/ParametricProgramming/README.md

 - [mp-QP example](https://github.com/michaelchee2004/ParametricProgramming/blob/master/jupyter_notebooks/qp_example.ipynb)

 ## Notes
-I made this package for a few reasons:
+This package has been made for a few reasons:
-- For self-learning python </br >
-  (gained a lot of valuable experience with testing, python project organisation and packaging in the process)
-- To hopefully aid analysis of optimisation models at work (power market models)
 - Although packages for solving parametric-programming problems have been developed on MatLab, a painful gap exists in python. </br>
   This project therefore presents a novel and interesting challenge to both further knowledge in optimisation and gain more experience with python. </br>
+- To hopefully aid analysis of optimisation models at work (power market models)

 (Very recently - Sept 2021, a package for solving mp has been released by the Multi-parametric Optimization & Control group at Taxas A&M: [ppopt](https://pypi.org/project/ppopt/), although with limited functionality for now.
 That package was not yet developed when I started this project in 2020.)

 ## Developments